 sudo mv /opt/google/containers/android/system.raw.img.bk /opt/google/containers/android/system.raw.img

-Comment down below if you have any questions or problem, we will try to help you fix it!
+Comment down below if you have any questions or problems, we will try to help you fix them!